-Developments in rules and in the management of (identified) compliance risks and action plans provide the basis for the annual compliance plan and compliance monitoring activities. a.s.r. continuously monitors changing legislation and regulations and assesses their impact on a.s.r. and the corresponding measures to be taken.
+Developments in legislation and in the management of (identified) compliance risks and action plans provide the basis for the annual compliance plan and compliance monitoring activities. a.s.r. continuously monitors changing legislation and regulations and assesses their impact on a.s.r. and the corresponding measures to be taken

-In 2022 a.s.r. paid specific attention to:
+In 2023, a.s.r. paid specific attention to:

-- Customer Due Diligence (CDD); - Privacy laws and regulations, including the GDPR. a.s.r. considers it important that personal data are handled with care.
-More information on this topic can be found in chapter 4.8.2 of the Annual report of a.s.r.; - Sustainability regulation, such as the SFDR, the EU Taxonomy Regulation and the CSRD.
-Increasing attention has been given to sustainability and the implementation of regulations as part of the EU Green Deal.
-Detailed information can be found in chapter 4.9.1 of the Annual report of a.s.r.
+- Customer Due Diligence (CDD), including Anti-Money Laundering and Anti-Terrorist Financing. - Privacy laws and regulations, including the General Data Protection Regulation (GDPR), a.s.r. considers it important that personal data are handled with care. - Sustainability regulation, such as the SFDR, the EU Taxonomy Regulation and the CSRD.
+Increasing attention has been given to sustainability and the implementation of regulations as part of the EU Green Deal, as well as to expressions in the field of sustainability. - The further development and safeguarding of the PARP, in collaboration with the PARP Board and the relevant business units; - Compliance participated in the so-called baseline risk measeurement which started immediately after the Aegon NL transaction was completed.